-Students will be expected to behave in a professional behavior at all times when representing East Central College.
+Students will be expected to always behave professionally when representing East Central College.
 Those times will include, but not be limited to, on campus, at hospital clinical sites, and at field internship sites.
 This also includes any time the student is wearing an EMS Clinical uniform or clinical shirt.
 The Code of Ethics of the National Association of EMT's, as found in East Central College's EMS Programs Policy Manual, will be used as the guideline for ethical behavior.
 ALL students should familiarize themselves with these policies.

 EMS students will be expected to follow all East Central College policies and posted guidelines.
 This includes college smoking policies and posted parking areas.
-These policies and guidelines will be enforced, regardless of any college enforcement.
-Students found violating these policies and guidelines will be subject to disciplinary action as outlined in the EMS Program Policy Manual.
+Students found violating these policies and guidelines will be subject to disciplinary action as outlined in the EMS Program Policy Handbook as well as the East Central College Student Policy Handbook.